-SOURCE: Data from the Office of Management and Budget, Budget of the United States Government: Fiscal Year 2014, Historical Tables, April 2013; Congressional Budget Office, The Budget and Economic Outlook: Fiscal Years 2013 to 2023, February 2013; and the Historical Statistics of the United States, Millennial Edition Online, Cambridge 2006.
+SOURCES: Data from the Office of Management and Budget, Budget of the United States Government: Fiscal Year 2013, Historical Tables, February 2012; Congressional Budget Office, Updated Budget Projections: Fiscal Years 2012 to 2022: March 2012; and the Historical Statistics of the United States, Millennial Edition Online, Cambridge 2006.
 Compiled by PGPF.

 Debt and deficits naturally rise during times of economic stress and fall during times of economic prosperity.
 However, as shown in this chart, the largest deficits of the last 200 years have occurred during times of war.
 The deficit projected for 2012 is $1.2 trillion, or 7.6 percent of GDP.

 Peter G. Peterson Foundation Chart Pack: